healeycodes/EmojiStreamer/README.md

 Test builds are ran for every commit to `master` at the moment.

-This project uses integration testing to ensure that the connection to Reddit is functional.
+Integration tests are used to ensure that the connection to Reddit is functional.

 The process is the same as the install stage but swap `npm start` for `npm test`.